 WHAT ARE SOME GOOD USES FOR WITCH HAZEL AND GRAPE ALCOHOL?

 - Insect Repellent

 Because witch hazel is so great at reducing skin inflammation, it makes an excellent addition to products like bug spray.
 When combined with other plant-derived ingredients that keep those pesky (and often harmful) bugs at bay — such as essential oils of lemongrass, eucalyptus, citronella, cedarwood and rosemary — extract from the witch hazel leaf can be a wonderfully soothing carrier.
-If you’re looking for an all-natural bug spray, click here to check out our gentle, witch-hazel based solution.

 - Facial Toner